microsoft/vscode-wiki/How-to-Contribute.md

 ## Pull Requests
 Before we can accept a pull request from you, you'll need to sign a [[Contributor License Agreement (CLA)|Contributor-License-Agreement]].
 It is an automated process and you only need to do it once.
 The project [README.md](https://github.com/Microsoft/vscode/blob/master/README.md) details how to clone, build, run, debug and test Code.
-To make it easy to review and discuss changes, create one pull request per issue.
+To enable us to quickly review and accept your pull requests, always create one pull request per issue.
 Never merge multiple requests in one.
 Be sure to follow our [[Coding Guidelines|Coding-Guidelines]] and keep code changes as small as possible.
-If possible, write tests that cover your changes.
+Avoid pure formatting changes to code that has not been modified otherwise.
+And, if possible, cover your changes with tests.

 ## Suggestions
 We're also interested in your feedback for the future of Code.
 You can submit a suggestion or feature request through the issue tracker.
 To make this process more effective, we're asking that these include more information to help define them more clearly.